 The University of New Mexico at Albuquerque - often quoted as some of the earliest examples of Pueblo-Revival architecture - had been building in Pueblo-Revival (then primarily referred to as Pueblo-Style) architecture for only a few years - beginning with the power plant in 1905 followed by two dormitories completed in the fall of 1906.
 The unique architectural style was championed by University President William G. Tight.
 While many appreciated the simplicity of the ancient style, others considered it too primitive--especially for an institution of higher learning.
 The Nairns, having their new home designed in the "Pueblo-Style," represented quite an adventurous departure from current architectural norms of northern New Mexico, and was both unique and quite progressive for the day.
 The Pueblo-Style chosen by the Nairns represented both a respect to the traditional southwest culture of the past, as well as unique insight to the future architecture of New Mexico.

-Copyright © 2018 Casa del Gavilan Historic Inn - Cimarron, NM - All Rights Reserved.
+Copyright © 2022 Gavilan LLC - Cimarron, NM - All Rights Reserved.
 All photographs copyrighted by owners.